scala-ide/docs/dev/testing/eclipse-tests.rst

 Running tests within Eclipse
 ----------------------------

-To run the tests inside Eclipse you need to :ref:`install the Equinox Weaving Launcher <setup_install-equinox-weaving-launcher>` plugin for Eclipse.
+To run the tests inside Eclipse you need to :ref:`install the Equinox Weaving Launcher <setup_install-equinox-weaving-launcher>` plug-in for Eclipse.
-Once you have installed the plugin, running a test in headless mode boils down to the following
+Once you have installed the plug-in, running a test in headless mode boils down to the following
 steps:

-* Open Run Configurations and double click on JUnit Plug-in Test with Equinox Weaving (which shouuld have appeared after installing the above mentioned plugin).
+* Open Run Configurations and double click on JUnit Plug-in Test with Equinox Weaving (which should have appeared after installing the above mentioned plug-in).
 * In the Test tab, fill in the information about the test you want to run.
 * In the Main tab, under Program to Run, check Run an application and select *[No Application] – Headless Mode*.
 * In the Arguments tab, make sure to pass ``-Dsdtcore.headless`` in the VM arguments.